KevinSkills/FakeNewsProject/README.md

 04-04-2024

-To reproduce the results in this report do the following:
+To reproduce the results in the report do the following:

-Files needed to start:
+Files needed to start (make sure to name them exactly as follows):

 - news_sample.csv
 - 995Data.csv